-While Zespri's strategy is essentially unchanged, there are some shifts in emphasis as to where Zespri puts its focus and resources, based on some changes in the opportunities and risks that sit within the five-year horizon.
+Zespri's overarching strategy is essentially unchanged, with resources focused on addressing the opportunities and risks that sit within the five-year horizon.
 These are outlined in the Opportunities and Risk section of this Outlook.

 What hasn't changed are the following general points: